-Get your gob around this tasty morsel and fire up all those receptor cells to the big O.
+Get your gob around this tasty morsel and fire up all those receptor cells to the big O. And, Swallow.

 Made from gamey Jackfruit, this lush Vegan Crispy Duck pools delux flavours of Five Spice, molasses and orange juice to give a kicking alt to this otherwise traditional mouth-watering dish.
 Served on sheaths of pancakes layered with lashings of Spring onions, cucumbers and fragrant coriander leaves, drizzled with plum and hoisin sauces.
 You just can’t go wrong.